JorelAli/CommandAPI/docssrc/src/argument_team.md

 # Team arguments

 The `TeamArgument` class interacts with the Minecraft scoreboard and represents a team.
-Similar to the `ObjectiveArgument` class, the `TeamArgument` class must be casted to a String.

 <div class="example">